 When you’re called to help a geriatric patient with a medical emergency or traumatic injury, here are five ways to facilitate a safe and successful patient contact.

 1. Expect age-related changes

-Since an age-related decline in the function of our organs alters our body’s response to illness and injury, it is important to know what kinds of changes to expect and how it may affect how our patient presents.
+As an age-related decline in the function of our organs alters our body’s response to illness and injury, it is important to know what kinds of changes to expect and how they may affect how our patientd present.

 After the age of 30, our organ systems lose 1% of function per year, meaning the body is less able to compensate for shock.
-With depleted calcium levels, our bones can break easier and simple burns, lacerations and abrasions can cause greater harm since our skin dermis thins by 20% and perfusion of blood to the extremities decreases.
-Additionally, as our brain tissue shrinks, a void is created in our cranial vault so head injuries are more lethal and can take days to develop.
+With depleted calcium levels, our bones can break easier and simple burns, lacerations and abrasions can cause greater harm, as our skin dermis thins by 20% and perfusion of blood to the extremities decreases.
+Additionally, as our brain tissue shrinks, a void is created in our cranial vault, so head injuries are more lethal and can take days to develop.

 2. Pay extra attention to medications